-The free membership printable this week is a birdhouse alphabet match.
+Here is a birdhouse alphabet match for letter recognition and fine motor development.
 I printed the patterns on cardstock paper ... cut them out and then laminated them.
 I then separated them into two piles ... one for the birdhouses and one for the birds.

 This is a great activity for letter recognition and review.
 The matching set comes with both uppercase as well as lowercase letters so the children can practice matching the letters in a few different ways.

 In this activity children pick a birdhouse and match it with the bird with the same letter.
 We used clothespins to make match and clip activity (and to work on fine motor development) Play continues until all the letters have been matched.
-You can grab the patterns for free until Sunday April 17th ... after that they will only be available in the member's section which is also where the umbrella number pick and cover is located.
+As of 2022 this activity can be found in the member's section which is also where the number match is located.

 I made birdhouse letter sliders for the children to work on letter recognition.
 I printed the patterns on cardstock paper ... cut them out and then laminated them.
 I cut the lines on the birdhouses with an exacto knife and set them out with the letter sliders in a basket.